 Both new and veteran traders can benefit from reviewing foundational information, including the definition of an option contract.

-David Jaffee of BestStockStrategy.com understands the importance of going back to basics.
+David Jaffee of BestStockStrategy.com understands the importance of building a solid foundation from the basics.

 While many options trading coaches and courses like to overcomplicate the process, David Jaffee knows that a simple strategy can be the most profitable.

 For those who want to trade options, start from square one.